 In 2018, Hayden-Huerta earned a quarter final slot for consideration as the Grammy Music Educator of the year due to her contribution to students and the community.
 She is thrilled to continuously be working with wonderful individuals and groups to helping them grow musically!

-Face Academy of Music’s Admin and all around go-to girl!
+Face Academy of Music’s Studio Manager and Admin.
 If you need anything, Diana is there to help you.